URJC Logo

 URJC Symbol

-The font Gill Sans is used to writing the letter U, and Helvetica is used for the words in the name.
+The Gill Sans font is used for the letter U, and Helvetica for the words in the title.

-A stylized short emblem has also been developed – a black letter U on a white plate, two red dots above it, and a red rectangle in an upright position on top, symbolizing movement into the future.
+A stylized short emblem was also developed – a black letter U on a white plate, two red dots above it, and a red rectangle in a vertical position on top, symbolizing movement into the future.

-Both the full and abbreviated logo are fully consistent with the values and policies of the UniversityUniversity, which combines the high standard of the royal educational institution, a modern education system, and advanced scientific research.
+Both the full and the abbreviated emblems fully correspond to the values and policies of the university.
+The university combines the high standards of a royal educational institution, a modern education system, and advanced scientific research.

 URJC color codes